-For the three months ended December 31, 2007, \$33.8 million of cash was provided by financing activities.
+Cash provided by financing activities for the six months ended March 31, 2008 was \$33.3 million.
 Cash of \$33.6 million was provided by the sale of 2,500,000 shares of common stock in an underwritten public offering at a price to the public of \$14.41 per share.
-An additional \$0.2 million was provided by the exercise of stock options.
-This compares to \$0.2 million of net long-term borrowings during the three months ended December 31, 2006.
+An additional \$0.3 million was provided by the exercise of stock options.
+These sources of cash were offset by the payment of long-term debt of \$0.6 million.
+In the second quarter of 2008, we paid the remaining balance of the mortgage on our building in Heerde, The Netherlands in the amount of \$0.5 million.
+This compares to \$19.5 million of cash provided by financing activities during the six months ended March 31, 2007 which primarily consists of the \$19.4 million, net of expenses, raised in the secondary public offering of the Company's common stock.